mtiryakiuw/FilmWeb.pl/README.md

 # FilmWeb.pl
 Web Scraping Final Project

-Submitted by:
-Natalia Miela,
-Nurdan Beşli, 457945
-Mehmet Tiryaki, 437988

 INTRODUCTION

 The focus of our web scraping project is to extract data from the film ranking section of the website filmweb.pl.
 Filmweb is a popular online platform that provides comprehensive information about movies, including rankings, reviews, and details about individual films.
 The film ranking page on filmweb.pl presents a curated list of movies based on various criteria such as popularity, user ratings, and reviews.